ayalan/deg-practice/README.md

 This guide has walked us through the essential steps for analyzing scRNA-seq data—from processing FASTQ files to identifying differentially expressed genes.
 Congratulations!

 This guide may be modified later to walk through some of the latter steps in the experiment's workflow.
 I will update it as I can.

+## Further Investigation

+- We could imputate with MAGIC, SAVER, or scImpute and look for any interesting changes in clustering or DEF results.
+- Try the workflow again using kallisto bus and see how much faster it is than hisat2 (since it does pseudo-alignment)
+-

 ## Additional Resources